hocha/WixChallenge/README.md

 HTTP server for a to-do list app

 This is my HTTP Server.

+**TO LAUNCH**: In order to run the application, you will need to download Jetty.

+1. Download the  jetty-distribution-9.3.9.v20160517 folder.

+2. In your commandline, navigate to the jetty-distribution-9.3.9.v20160517/WixBase directory

+3. Call the command java -jar myDirectory/jetty-distribution-9.3.9.v20160517/start.j.
+Then navigate to http://localhost:8080//WixChallenge/

+**Readme.**

 I created an HTML file called index.html, WixServlet.java, and a JUnit test file called ServletTest.java.

 Server: I used Jetty for the server.
 I exported my code to a .war file and deployed it using Jetty.
 The .war file is also included in this repo.